Slate Valley Guidance Services

 In the event of a situation where a counselor is needed immediately, Mrs. Anderson can locate the counselor.
 It is important to keep all appointments that are scheduled, whether they are arranged by the student or the counselor.
 Parents may also arrange to meet with the school counselor by calling Mrs. Anderson at 265-3636 to make an appointment.

-Hopefully you have now filed all your college applications and are awaiting letters of acceptance.
-The next step is to be sure you are attending to financial aid issues.
-There are three basic levels of aid to attend to:, federal, state, and local (College based aid is simply determined and awarded independently of applications.)
+There are three basic levels of aid: federal, state, and local (College based aid is simply determined and awarded independently of applications.)

 - Federal - complete the FAFSA